katelynlai/SyntaxSchoolers/README.md

 ## Risk Analysis

-Here are some examples of risks to the project.
+Here are some examples of risks and market analysis to the project.

 <img src="frontend/assets/VivaLingo_RiskAssessmentGrid_screenshot.png">